 Technology forms the subtext of human development.
-History is loaded with instances of technology serving as catalyst in the grand narrative of human development.
+History is loaded with instances of technology serving as catalysts in the grand narrative of human development.
 From basic necessities like food, air, water, clothing and shelter, to structural requirements like security technology has played a tremendous role in every field of human growth and survival.

-Invention of the transistor:
+The invention of the transistor: